Skip to Main Content

 4. Consider a co-signer

-If your credit disqualifies you for a home equity loan, a co-signer with better credit might be able to help, in some cases.
+If your credit score is making it tough for you to get a home equity loan, taking on a co-signer with better credit might score you an approval.

 A co-signer is just as responsible for repaying the loan as the primary borrower, even if they don’t actually intend to make payments.
 If you fall behind on loan payments, their credit suffers along with yours.